NikhilGoparapu/Data-606-Capstone-Project/README.md

     <li>
 <b>Modeling.ipynb: </b> In this notebook I have split the final_dataset.csv into training data and test data and trained an XG Boost model on the training data and evaluated it on the test data.</li>
 <ul>

+<h3>Data</h3>
+* This folder has a link to original data set which consists of raw byte files ans asm files.
+* It has a sub folder names <b>Preprocessed Data</b> which has all the intermediate datasets in the compressed format which created during feature engineering.
+* It also contains a <i>Labels.csv</i> file which consists the class label for each file.